Towards a Unified View of Preference Learning for Large Language Models: A Survey

 One line of research seeks to obtain better preference data. \citet{lee2023rlaif} capitalizes on the capabilities of off-the-shelf LLMs to generate preference labels, potentially decreasing the need for expensive and time-consuming human annotation.
 The study showcases that RLAIF can reach or even surpass the performance levels of RLHF across multiple tasks. \citet{jinnai2024regularized} explore using Kullback–Leibler divergence and Wasserstein Distance to regularize the Best-of-N sampling, which proved to be effective in mitigating the reward hacking problem during reward modeling. \citet{pace2024westofn} utilizes West-of-N to generate better synthetic preference data, extending Best-of-N sampling strategies from language model training to the reward model training.

-Another line of research focuses on model ensembling to improve the overoptimization and uncertainty estimation of the reward model. \citet{coste2024reward} use reward model ensemble to mitigate the reward model overoptimization. \citet{zhai2023uncertaintypenalized} consider LoRA-based ensemble, while their work focuses on an uncertainty penalized objective in RL-finetuning. \citet{ramé2024warm} consider a different approach of averaging the weights of multiple reward models instead of ensembling their predictions. \citet{zhang2024improving} explore multiple ensembling methods for developing efficient ensemble approaches.
+Another line of research focuses on model ensembling to improve the overoptimization and uncertainty estimation of the reward model. \citet{coste2024reward} use reward model ensemble to mitigate the reward model overoptimization. \citet{quan2024dmoerm} propose a novel and effective reward modeling method based on MoE, which decomposes the inputs into different capability points under different tasks. \citet{zhai2023uncertaintypenalized} consider LoRA-based ensemble, while their work focuses on an uncertainty penalized objective in RL-finetuning. \citet{ramé2024warm} consider a different approach of averaging the weights of multiple reward models instead of ensembling their predictions. \citet{zhang2024improving} explore multiple ensembling methods for developing efficient ensemble approaches.